-1 Introduction 6
+Introduction 6

-1.1 Status of this document 6
+1.1 Status of this document and feedback 7

 1.2 The purpose of these guidelines

-1.2.1 The question of translation method 1.2.2 Out of scope
+1.2.1 The question of translation method

-1.3 Target group
+·

 1.4 Reading guidelines

-2 Diagning issues 0

-2 Planning issues
+Planning issues 9

-2.1 The challenge 2.1.1 Key considerations for the project manager

-2.2 Establishing the organization

-2.2.1 Establishing a team of specialists 9
+2.2.1 Establishing a team of specialists

 2.2.2 Establishing the translation process

-2.2.4 Establishing the Editorial Board
+2.2.3 Call for tender and contract issues for translation service provider 10 10

-2.3 Establishing an underlying supportive technical infrastructure 10
+2.3 Establishing an underlying supportive technical infrastructure 11

-2.3.1 Call for tender for IT tools Fejl!
-Bogmærke er ikke define

-2.4 Establishing linguistic guidelines
+2.4 Establishing linguistic guidelines 11

-2.5 Identifying quality indicators
+2.5 Identifying quality characteristics 11

-2.6 International cooperation 2.6.1 Quality of the International Release of SNOMED CT®
+2.6 International cooperation

-2.7 Education and training of team members

-2.8 Risk management
+2.8 Risk management 12

-2.0 Misk management

-3 Translation preparation 13
+Translation preparation 14

-3.1 Translation subset selection 13
+3.1 Translation subset selection 14

-4 The translation process 14
+The translation process 15

-4.1 Translation 15
+4.1 Translation

-4.2 Translation review 15
+4.2 Translation review 16

-4.3 Editing 15
+4.3 Editing 16

 4.4 Progress monitoring and follow-up

-F Dept translation issues 47

-5 Post-translation issues
+Post-translation issues 18

-5.1 Validation of the translation in clinical and social care settings

-5.2 Maintenance of linguistic guidelines

-5.3 Maintenance with regard to translation of updated versions of SNOMED CT®

-5.4 Post-editing

-5.5 Translation of national concepts into SNOMED CT®-English 18
+5.5 Translation of national concepts into SNOMED CT®-English

+1.2 The purpose of these guidelines 1.2.1 The question of translation method 1.2.2 Out of scope 1.2.3 Assessment of translation quality 1.3 Target group 1.4 Reading guidelines.
+Planning issues 2.1 The challenge 2.1.1 Key considerations for the project manager 2.1.1 Key considerations for the project manager 2.2.1 Establishing the organization.
+2.2.1 Establishing a team of specialists.
+2.2.2 Establishing the translation process 2.3.1 Call for tender and contract issues for translation service provider 2.2.4 Establishing an underlying supportive technical infrastructure 2.4 Establishing linguistic guidelines 2.5 Identifying quality characteristics.
+2.6 International cooperation 2.6.1 Quality of the International Release of SNOMED CT® 2.7 Education and training of team members 2.8 Risk management Translation preparation 3.1 Translation process 4.1 Translation process 4.1 Translation review 4.3 Editing 4.4 Progress monitoring and follow-up Post-translation issues 5.1 Validation of the translation in clinical and social care settings 5.2 Maintenance of linguistic guidelines 5.3 Maintenance with regard to translation of updated versions of SNOMED CT® 5.4 Post-editing